ping-payments/ping_python_sdk/README.md

 #### Get an Instance of an PaymentsApi Object and Call the Methods of the PaymentsApi class

-**Work with the API by calling the methods on the API object.** For example, you call `get_merchants()` for a list of all merchants connected to a tenant:
+**Work with the API by calling the methods on the API object.** For example, you call `list()` for a list of all merchants connected to a tenant:

 ```python